Christopher-Schulze/Torwell/docs/CertificateManagement.md

 Torwell84 uses certificate pinning to defend against man-in-the-middle attacks.
 The pinned certificates are stored in `src-tauri/certs`.
 A helper module (`secure_http.rs`) loads these certificates into a custom `RootCertStore` for `reqwest`.
 All HTTPS connections enforce TLS&nbsp;1.2 or newer. `rustls` is configured to request OCSP stapling so revocation status is delivered with the server certificate when available.

+## Hardened TLS Configuration

+`SecureHttpClient` builds a `reqwest` client using `rustls`.
+OCSP stapling is enabled so revocation information is provided with the certificate when the server supports it.
+After each HTTPS request the client checks for the `Strict-Transport-Security` header and logs a warning if it is missing.

 ## Rotation Procedure

 1. The application fetches new certificates from a trusted endpoint using the existing pinned certificate.